gopinath4894/DSML_PROJECT/README.md

 # DSML_PROJECT
-Repository contains the dsml project related file and activities
+## BIKE SALES IN INDIA

+Repository contains the DSML Project-Bikes Sales in India, with the source dateset .